jeremylynch83/drjeremylynch/master/master.md

 The exact cause of brain AVMs is not fully understood, but they are most commonly believed to originate before birth.
 They may grow over time or remain static in size.

-## Epidemiology of Brain AVMs
+## Epidemiology

-Brain AVMs are relatively rare, with an estimated annual detection rate of around 1 per 100,000 people.
+Brain AVMs are  rare, with an estimated annual detection rate of around 1 per 100,000 people.
 The prevalence in adults is approximately 18 per 100,000.

-AVMs seem to occur more often in males than females.
+They seem to occur more often in males than females.
 However, symptoms may start or worsen in females during pregnancy due to the increased blood flow and volume.
-There is also a significant occurrence (15-20%) of AVMs in patients with hereditary hemorrhagic telangiectasia, also known as Osler-Weber-Rendu syndrome, which is a genetic disorder that leads to abnormal blood vessel formation.
+There is also a significant occurrence (15 to 20%) of AVMs in patients with hereditary hemorrhagic telangiectasia, also known as Osler-Weber-Rendu syndrome, which is a genetic disorder that leads to abnormal blood vessel formation.

-## Prognosis of Brain AVMs
+## Prognosis

 The main risk associated with brain arteriovenous malformations (AVMs) is intracranial haemorrhage, which is bleeding inside the skull.
 This risk varies among patients and is difficult to measure because many patients with AVMs don't show symptoms and therefore never seek medical attention.